DenverCoder1/jct-discord-bot/contributing.md

 Please follow the instructions on this guide when making contributions to the JCT Discord Bot.

-## First Time Contributor

-The first time you contribute to this project, feel free to add your name under the list of contributors in the [README.md](README.md) file.
-You can include this change along with the pull request you make.

 ## Contributing

 ### 1 - Creating an Issue